-Curious, cute and friendly, the goose’s story is one of staggering migrations, extreme isolation and characteristics as weird and wonderful as the evolutionary niches they’ve evolved to fill.
-Yet they are under increasing threat.
+Curious, cute and friendly, the goose’s story is one of staggering migrations, extreme isolation and wonderful characteristics.
+Yet they are under threat.

 WWT’s love affair with the goose started with the nene, or Hawaiian goose.
 In 1952 there were just 30 surviving in the world when WWT’s founder, Sir Peter Scott took action to save them.
-Now after 25 years of conservation, it’s still considered the world’s rarest goose, but there are more than 2,000 in the wild and they’ve been downgraded from Endangered to Threatened on the IUCN Red List.
+Now, they’re still considered the world’s rarest goose, but there are more than 2,000 in the wild and they’ve been downgraded from Endangered to Threatened on the IUCN Red List.
 They are living proof that WWT’s work can bring a species back from the brink.
 But they and many other goose species still need our help.